Justin Smith (defensive end): Personal life

 Smith is originally from the town of Holts Summit, Missouri, which is near Jefferson City, the state capital.
 He earned All-State honors and was two-time all-district football choice at Jefferson City High School.
 While at JCHS, he was selected to SuperPrep's All-American and Top 50 teams as a senior.
-He is the owner of Railwood Golf Club in central Missouri.
+He was once the owner of Railwood Golf Club in central Missouri.
+His son, Wyatt, was a four-star recruit at defensive end who is committed to Ohio State.